WisDOT Northwest Region construction update

 Description: Removing a portion of the existing pavement and placing new asphalt; repairing concrete pavement and overlaying it with new asphalt; installing a Through Route Activated Warning System (TRAWS) at WIS 54/93 and County T/K; repairing or replacing culvert pipes under US 53 and WIS 54; repairing four box culverts; repairing or replacing guardrail; and adding centerline and shoulder rumble strips.

-Traffic impacts: Motorists will encounter single-lane closures controlled by flagging and shoulder closures as work is completed.
+Traffic impacts: Motorists will encounter single-lane closures controlled by flagging and shoulder closures once work resumes Tuesday, Sept.
+5.

+- Because of concrete pavement patching on the northbound lane of US 53 at its intersection with WIS 54, the following traffic impacts will be in place for an estimated seven days beginning Thursday, Sept.
+7:

+- WIS 54 will be closed to through traffic at the intersection, with traffic being detoured via County AA.

 Highway: WIS 93